Châtenay-Malabry (FR -

 Those were the Good Old Days when women knew how to spoil a man!

-I particularly like the one advocating "sanitized tapeworms"
+I particularly like the one advocating "sanitized tapeworms" to banish fat.

 Contact: Mick HARLIN